What to Expect From a Bulging Disc From Car Accident

 Who Determines Fault in an Accident?

-Those who are at fault may get a ticket at the scene.
-Where there are injuries, drivers may not be available for interview.
+Those who are at fault may get a ticket at the scene, though not always.
+Where there are serious injuries, drivers may not be available for interview.
 The fault may not be a determination right away.

 The decision for insurers will occur once all the facts are in.
 Insurance companies use fault to determine their percentage of coverage, too.
 So, if a driver is partially at fault for their accident, coverage may be less than the claim amount.